EECS150/asic_labs/lab1/asap7/README.md

 make sim-rtl SIM_RTL_CONF=sim-gl-syn.yml
 ```

-To understand what we will see in the waveforms, open `src/post-syn/fir.mapped.sdf`, and go
+To understand what we will see in the waveforms, open `src/post-syn/fir.mapped.sdf`, and go to
-to line 259.
+line 259. <!---tech-->

 ```shell
 (CELL